iAvicenna/PyRacmacs/README.md

 conda activate env-name
 ```

-2- Check that which R points to the base R and which R points to env bin
+2- Check that which R points to the base R and which pip points to env bin
 ```
 which R
 usr/bin/R